phiter/copy-gitlab-mr-to-clipboard/README.md

 The message is created in markdown and converted to HTML, and it can be pasted directly into your slack chat.

 It uses three emojis (my company's Slack has them).
-You can either remove the emojis or include them in your slack directory.
+You can either remove the emojis (by editing the script code) or include them in your slack directory.

 The emojis are: